alexander-petkov/geoserver/doc/en/user/source/community/opensearch-eo/configuration.rst

 Follow these steps:

-* Setup a standard PostGIS database pointing to the database and schema created above from the SQL file.
+* Setup a standard PostGIS datastore pointing to the database and schema created above from the SQL file.
 Note down the full name of the store (e.g. ``test:metadata`` where ``test`` is the workspace and ``metadata`` is the store name).
   Besides filling the connection parameters, remember to set "expose primary keys" to true.